 Spring Clean Your Social Media Accounts

 When you apply for a job, exchange business cards or accept a dinner invitation, people will Google your name.
 What will people discover about you during their search?
-A couple of years ago, I wrote a well-received articled titled, “Cleaning Up Your Online Presence” that outlined the steps I personally took to focus and streamline the information that appeared in a Google search of my name, as printed on my resume and business cards.
+A while ago, I wrote a well-received articled titled, “Cleaning Up Your Online Presence” that outlined the steps I personally took to focus the information that appears in a Google search of my name, as printed on my résumé and business cards.

 Take a look at a screenshot of my top Google search entries: